Overgaden Oven Vandet 28: Architecture

-Overgaden Oven Vamdet 28 is a K-shaped building, consisting of a three-bay-tall and five-bay-wide main wing fronting the street and a three-bay-tall and five-bay-long side wing at the rear.
+Overgaden Oven Vandet 28 is a K-shaped building, consisting of a three-bay-tall and five-bay-wide main wing fronting the street, and a three-bay-tall and five-bay-long side wing at the rear.
 The facade from 1780 features a three-bay-wide slightly projecting median risalit topped by a triangular pediment.
-The median risalit disappeared when the front wall was made thicker in connection with a renovation undertaken by captain Bødker in the 1810s.
+The median risalit disappeared when the front wall was made thicker in connection with a renovation undertaken by Captain Bødker in the 1810s.
 The plastered, white-painted facade is now finished with a belt course above the ground floor and a modillioned cornice.
 The pitched roof features four wall dormers towards the street.
 A gateway in the right-hand side of the building provides access to the courtyard.
 The main staircase was originally also accessed from the gateway, but in the 1779s, it was moved to the rear side of the building.
 The five-bay-long and two-bay-wide side wing is attached to the rear of the main wing via an inwardly canted bay.

 Today

-The building is owned by E/F Overgaden Oven Vandet 28 and contains a single condominium on each floor.
+The building is owned by E/F Overgaden Oven Vandet 28, and contains a single condominium on each floor.